IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Mac OS X or Linux is required because the setup scripts assume the presence of standard Unix utilities.

-Windows is not supported, unfortunately.
-For the current status of Windows support, see https://github.com/IQSS/dataverse/issues/3927 or our community list thread `"Do you want to develop on Windows?" <https://groups.google.com/d/msg/dataverse-community/Hs9j5rIxqPI/-q54751aAgAJ>`_
+Windows is not well supported, unfortunately, but Vagrant and Minishift environments are described in the :doc:`windows` section.

 Install Java
 ~~~~~~~~~~~~